Offside (association football): J. C. Thring

-The F. A. laws of 1863
+The FA laws of 1863

 On 17 November 1863, the newly formed Football Association adopted a resolution mirroring Thring's law from the Simplest Game:

 A player is "out of play" immediately he is in front of the ball and must return behind the ball as soon as possible.
 If the ball is kicked by his own side past a player he may not touch or kick it, or advance until one of the other side has first kicked it or one of his own side on a level with or in front of him has been able to kick it.

 This text was reflected in the first draft of laws drawn up by FA secretary Ebenezer Morley.

 On 24 November, Morley presented his draft laws to the FA for final approval.
 That meeting was, however, disrupted by a dispute over the subject of "hacking" (allowing players to carry the ball, provided they could be kicked in the shins by opponents when doing so, in the manner of Rugby School).
 The opponents of hacking brought the delegates' attention to the Cambridge Rules of 1863 (which banned carrying and hacking): Discussion of the Cambridge rules, and suggestions for possible communication with Cambridge on the subject, served to delay the final "settlement" of the laws to a further meeting, on 1 December.
 A number of representatives who supported rugby-style football did not attend this additional meeting, resulting in hacking and carrying being banned.

 Although the offside law was not itself a significant issue in the dispute between the pro- and anti-hacking clubs, it was completely rewritten.
 The original law, taken from Thring's Simplest Game, was replaced by a modified version of the equivalent law from the Cambridge Rules:

 When a player has kicked the ball any one of the same side who is nearer to the opponent's goal line is out of play and may not touch the ball himself nor in any way whatever prevent any other player from doing so until the ball has been played; but no player is out of play when the ball is kicked from behind the goal line.

 The law adopted by the FA was "strict"—i.e., it penalised any player in front of the ball.
 There was one exception for the "kick from behind the goal line" (the 1863 laws' equivalent of a goal kick).
 This exception was necessary because every player on the attacking side would have otherwise been "out of play" from such a kick.